michael-bowen-sc/terraform-provider-pks/docs/resource_pks_cluster.md

-# pks_cluster
+# tkgi_cluster

-Creates Kubernetes clusters using the PKS Cluster API.
+Creates Kubernetes clusters using the TKGI Cluster API.

 This resource waits for any actions taken on the cluster to be completed, allowing additional resources to be created that depend on completed cluster creation.